-- pandemic, as of the first moment it came to light, in respect of relevant guidelines and on the level of preventive diagnostic actions, which were carried out in the work spaces at TYPET's premises, after NBG supplied TYPET with a Cobas 4800 <2480> analyzer, thus enabling it to set up its own molecular laboratory for timely diagnosis. - Exemplary medical care for its members, at all levels, as well as completion of the influenza vaccination program for the period 2020-2021. - Upgrade of the surgical facilities in their entirety and the simultaneous adoption of new, specific protocols.
+- Effective management of the Covid-19 pandemic, as of the first moment it came to light, in respect of relevant guidelines and on the level of preventive diagnostic actions, which were carried out in the work spaces at TYPET's premises, after NBG supplied TYPET with a Cobas 4800 <2480> analyzer, thus enabling it to set up its own molecular laboratory for timely diagnosis. - Exemplary medical care for its members, at all levels, as well as completion of the influenza vaccination program for the period 2020-2021. - Upgrade of the surgical facilities in their entirety and the simultaneous adoption of new, specific protocols.